Best Free Video Players for Windows 10 and 11 in 2026

 #What About mpv and MPC-BE?

-mpv is a command-line-first player that starts in under 1 second.
-It uses roughly 35 MB of RAM with no menus or toolbars.
-You control everything with keyboard shortcuts or a config file.
-It handled our 4K HEVC clip at just 2% CPU.
+mpv is a command-line-first player with no menus or toolbars.
+You control everything with keyboard shortcuts or a config file, which makes it fast, light, and highly customizable for power users.

 MPC-BE (Media Player Classic - Black Edition) picks up where the discontinued MPC-HC left off.
 Clean interface, fast loading, light on resources.
 According to MPC-BE’s GitHub repository, the latest release was in early 2026 with HEVC and VP9 support.